 What other support do you give?

-You will be working with a Case Manager and Family Educator while you are staying with us.
+You will be working with a Case Manager while you are staying with us.
 They will provide guidance on anything related to obtaining housing.
 The Case Manager will work with you to develop an action plan and you will provide daily updates so they can help you overcome any challenges that arise.